 Russian gas and oil For Europe

-Over the next few years, Wintershall Dea will invest several billions of euros in maintaining and expanding production in Russia.
+Over the next few years, Wintershall Dea’s projects in Russia will significantly boost the company’s portfolio by means of both maintaining and expanding production.

-Wintershall Dea intends to produce up to 800,000 barrels of oil equivalent (boe) per day by 2023.
-Currently, the daily production volume is about 590,000 boe.
+Wintershall Dea intends to produce up to 750,000 barrels of oil equivalent (boe) per day by 2023.
+Currently, the daily production volume is about 623,000 boe.
 To achieve this goal, several billion euros are to be invested over the next few years.
-For Wintershall Dea, Russia is the most important core region in its portfolio and the region with the largest planned production increase.
+For Wintershall Dea, Russia is one of the most important core regions in its portfolio and the region with the largest planned production increase.
 A large part of the investments will therefore go into the Russian business.
 Russia, with its huge natural gas reserves, is an important energy partner for Europe.
 Natural gas is the cleanest conventional energy source and helps to reduce CO2 emissions and thus protect the climate.

-At the end of 2007, Gazprom and Wintershall commenced production from the Yuzhno-Russkoye gas field.
+At the end of 2007, Gazprom and Wintershall commenced production from the Yuzhno-Russkoye oil, natural gas and condensate field.
 Wintershall was thus the first German company to produce natural gas directly in Western Siberia.
-The field consists of four rock strata bearing natural gas and condensate: Turonian, Cenomanian, Lower Cretaceous and Jurassic.
-Plateau production from the Cenomanian layer was already reached in 2009 with around 25 billion cubic metres of natural gas per year.
-In order to maintain this level in the coming years and to compensate for the decline in reserves in the Cenomanian layer, gas is currently being produced from the Turonian layer in test operation, the comprehensive development of which is scheduled to begin in 2020.
-The development of the Turonian layer will make it possible to maintain plateau production until at least 2022.
+The field consists of four formations bearing natural gas and condensate: Turonian, Cenomanian, Lower Cretaceous and Jurassic.
+Plateau production from the Cenomanian deposits was already reached in 2009 with around 25 billion cubic metres of natural gas per year.
+Since 2020, Severneftegazprom is carrying out large-scale development of the Turonian formations, with the aim to extend the plateau production at Yuzhno-Russkoye field.